How can I join a choir?

 No matter what age you are or what language you speak, singing offers opportunities to learn, grow, and express who you are.

-Please locate your nearest choir below, or contact us for more information.
+Please locate your nearest choir below:

 Altona Meadows (VIC)

 Central Victoria (VIC) – launching in early 2019

 Cumberland (NSW) – launching in early 2019

 Greater Dandenong (VIC)